ebelinski/swiftly/_guides/swift-versions.md

 {:toc}
 </div>

 Last updated January 15, 2022.
 To use the Xcode download links, log into [developer.apple.com](https://developer.apple.com/) first (Apple Developer membership required).
-Some Xcode versions are not available for download.
+Some Xcode versions are not available for download. ⭐ denotes major release.

 ### Open source versions